MehranGhamaty/PointProcesses/README.md

 This is a form of unsupervised learning, remember its always easier with the labels.
 I know its confusing since I use the word "label" in the example.
 It depends on your defintion.
+This is because each "label" in the example below actually represents a statistically (given the rate) independent trajectory.

 # Install